THE

 At last, the big day arrived – I was to climb Cheops for the first time!
 With the inspector, I ascended via the southwest corner of the pyramid.
 On the way up, I noticed that the stone was badly eroded, porous and broken, but in many places it seemed to have been worn smooth.
 The explanation of this little puzzle was quite simple: this has always been the route of ascent favored by unauthorized climbers, because the southwest corner of Cheops can be directly observed neither from the Inspectorate nor from the police station, both of which are located near the north corners of the pyramid.

 Based on the extensive computer analysis I had made of Cheops, I was able to find what I was looking for on the first attempt – the "lost" outlet of the upper southern shaft!
 It was an auspicious beginning.
+Later I also investigated the Caviglia Tunnel at the lower end of the upper northern shaft and made photographs of sand deposits in the shaft, convincing me that, because of bends along its path upward, the shaft was twisted.

 Afterwards I discussed these findings with Prof. Stadelmann, who was very excited.
 But it was also during this meeting that Prof. Stadelmann confided that he had some "headaches" with our project.
 He said the Egyptian authorities had granted permission for the proposed project, but that he had "inadvertently" offered to include installation of a ventilation system in the upper shafts of the pyramid as part of our project.